pblottiere/pblottiere.github.io/foss/index.md

 # Projects

-Here are some Open Source projects I've been involved in over the years, focusing on functionality improvements, bug fixes, and enhancing user
+Here are some Open Source projects I've been involved in over the years, focusing on functionality improvements, bug fixes, maintenance and packaging:
-experience:

   + {:.item} <a href="https://github.com/qgis/QGIS">QGIS</a>: leading GIS software for mapping, analysis, and data visualization
   + {:.item} <a href="https://github.com/qgis/QGIS">QGIS-Server</a>: platform for serving geospatial data and maps via web services